TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

            True

       Some named tuples are built-in types (such as the above examples).
-      Alternatively, a named tuple can be created from a regular class definition that inherits from :class:`tuple` and that defines named fields.
-Such a class can be written by hand or it can be created with the factory function :func:`collections.namedtuple`.
+      Alternatively, a named tuple can be created kutoka a regular class definition that inherits kutoka :class:`tuple` and that defines named fields.
+Such a kundi can be written by hand or it can be created with the factory function :func:`collections.namedtuple`.
 The latter
       technique also adds some extra methods that may not be found in hand-written or built-in named tuples.